-We chatted with Sivakumar Avadiar the co-founder of Environmental Solutions and ES Power to understand what exactly it means to be carbon neutral, what it matters and how we can join the green energy movement.
+Carbon what?
+Carbon-neutral may be a term you’re familiar with but what does it actually mean?
+Furthermore, what is carbon-neutral energy?
+We spoke to Sivakumar Avadiar, co-founder of Environmental Solutions and ES Power, to understand what it means to be carbon neutral, why it matters and how we can join the green energy movement.

 Starting Environmental Solutions in 1999, Sivakumar has been in the sustainability business for a long while.
 Beginning with very niche group of customers and corporations, they wanted to expand and move to consumers.
 Behold, they entered electrical retail with the inception of ES Power.

 Mother Nature would say “clean up after yourselves”.
 We are all here for a short span of time.
 This is just borrowed space.
 We inherit it, we leave it better, then pass it on to the next generation.

 – Sivakumar Avadiar

 In this interview, we speak to Sivakumar about: